These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting hypercalcemia-related complications for hyperparathyroidism

-Why: The VA's rating criteria for hyperparathyroidism hinge significantly on specific hypercalcemia thresholds (calcium levels, bone density, renal function).
+The VA's rating criteria for hyperparathyroidism hinge significantly on specific hypercalcemia thresholds (calcium levels, bone density, renal function).
 Failing to document kidney stones, bone density loss, or renal impairment means these severity markers will not appear in the DBQ.

-Do this instead: Bring documentation of any kidney stones, DEXA scan results, creatinine/creatinine clearance labs, and hospitalizations for hypercalcemia.
+Instead: Bring documentation of any kidney stones, DEXA scan results, creatinine/creatinine clearance labs, and hospitalizations for hypercalcemia.
 Report all related complications explicitly.

 Impact: 30% to 60% - can mean the difference between a compensable and non-compensable rating